LAST UPDATE – 10/13/2022 – Lake Tekapo Guide

 Recommended Tours and Excursions

 There is no shortage of fun things to do in the Lake Tekapo and surrounding areas.
 Whether activities to do around town or day tours outside of town, there are plenty of tours and excursions that are popular with tourists.
-If you are looking for some fun excursions or tours to take while you are visiting Lake Tekapo, I have included links below for tours in both the Lake Tekapo and Mount Cook areas for you to review.
+If you are looking for some fun excursions or tours to take while you are visiting Lake Tekapo, I have included links below for tours in both the Lake Tekapo and Mount Cook areas for you to review in my Lake Tekapo guide.

 Lake Tekapo is an absolutely beautiful area.
 To be honest, it is so beautiful that it is difficult to not get a lot of amazing pictures when you visit.
 If you are interested, I have included some of the amazing pictures I took when we visited the Lake Tekapo area in the gallery below.